dustinpfister/blog_posts/_posts/threejs-vector3-wrap.md

 Having a wrap vector method seems like the kind of tool that I would want to take with me from project to project.
 So then in this section I will be writing about the start of a wrap vector module that I might turn into a separate full blown project that I will make one of my threejs example posts.
 There are a few ideas that come to mind for advanced features, but for now I think this module might just need to have one public method that will wrap a vector that I give it.
 On top of that I might want to also make a wrap number method public as well while I am at it so for now maybe that will be it for this project, as far as this post goes at least anyway.

 ### 4.0 - A wrap Vector module

+The module that I have together then thus far just makes use of the wrap method based off of the one from Phaser, along with the wrap axis method.
+I then create a public api that is a function and make the main function of the module the wrap vector method.
+I am thinking that will be the main feature of interest with this that I will be using over and over again in projects, so maybe that is all that I need to do with this one for the most part.
+The only other thing that I did is make the wrap method public as I might want to do this sort of thing with a number rather than a vector class instance in some cases.

 ```js
 /* vector-wrap.js - r0 - A Wrap Vector Module prototype